 All tracking devices, regardless of manufacturer can sometimes require a reset if the device is not communicating location, especially if out of signal for a period of time.

 These transmit direct to satellites of the more powerful Iridium Satellite network.
 These weigh around 200 grams.
 They do offer 100% global coverage; all oceans, the equator and polar regions.
 If you are going somewhere very remote this is the only choice.
 They are rarely used for UK expeditions.
 They feature weather, navigation, and 2-way SMS messaging to any mobile phone.
 Hire charges are from £45 for one unit.
-They are expensive to purchase (£400 plus).
+They are expensive to purchase (£40 ).
 They have a rechargeable battery.
 Contracts can be 12 yearly or monthly (for a higher fee).
 InReach communicate direct to satellite and so do not function reliably under heavy canopy or in buildings.

 Ready to Reserve your trackers?